 Are celebrities playing dress-up with South Asian fashion appropriating culture or celebrating culture?
 The problematic trend and corresponding debate hasn’t really gone away.

-How a simple inscription embedded in the streets of America’s cities can trigger nostalgia and reveal stories about global trade.
+A simple inscription embedded in the streets of America’s cities reveals stories about global trade.

 Non-profit St+art India is transforming the country’s urban spaces, one wall at a time.